 - Research Advisory Committee on Gulf War Veterans' Illnesses report Gulf War Illness and the Health of Gulf War Veterans (7.2 MB, PDF) (2008)

 Found evidence of an association between exposure to PB and pesticides and multisymptom illness consistent with "Gulf War Illness."

-- IOM report Health Consequences of Service During the Persian Gulf War: Recommendations for Research and Information Systems (1996)
+- HMD report Health Consequences of Service During the Persian Gulf War: Recommendations for Research and Information Systems (1996)

 "In general, it appears that the average personal usage of pesticides available in the PGW theater of operations was low and unlikely to be associated with the induction of chronic disease."

-- IOM report on Gulf War and Health: Insecticides and Solvents (2003)
+- HMD report on Gulf War and Health: Insecticides and Solvents (2003)

 - Senate Special Investigation Unit report Gulf War Illnesses (1998)

 "Some troops reportedly developed rashes as a consequence of their use.
 However, no order acute health effects have been linked to the use of pesticides during the Gulf War."